D4NK3/coffee-machine/README.md

 After compilation you can run your program using the `java CoffeeMachine.class` command.

 ## Usage
-As previously mentioned, this program aims to simlute the logic of a coffee machine.
+As previously mentioned, this program aims to simulate the logic of a coffee machine.
 You can `buy`, `fill it`, `take the money` or `turn off`.
 The coffee machine can make 3 different coffees and each of them has different required ingredients and costs.

 - **Coffees** (water, milk, coffee beans, disposable cups, price):
   - Espresso (250, 0, 16, 1, 4)